cmdotcom/sunmi-ecr-example-kotlin/README.md

   ## Hardware devices

   * This app is designed and tested for Sunmi devices.
-  * This app has been tested in Sunmi P2 lite and Sunmi P2 Pro.
+  * This app has been tested in Sunmi P2 lite, Sunmi P2 Pro and Sunmi P2 mini.

   ## Prerequisites

-  * Payplaza [Terminal](https://payplaza.com/terminals/) application must be installed in the device.
+  * Payplaza [Terminal](https://www.cm.com/payments/pos-payments/smartpos/) application must be installed in the device.
 Version 1.1.1 or higher.
   * Android 7 (api 25) or higher.
   * The device you'll use must have installed 'SunmiPayHardwareService'.
-Version v3.3.133 or higher.
+Version v3.3.140 or higher.

   ## Installation